 This certification needs the signature of the student.
 The form is available on the Registrar’s Office web page.
 There is also an option for the student to go online and, for a small fee, go through the National Student Clearinghouse for a quicker response than the manual process in the Registrar’s Office.
 Most insurance companies require this certification each semester/term in attendance.

 How may I receive a copy of my child’s academic grades?

 By federal law, all academic information must be requested by the student with a signature.
-If a student has completed a FERPA form (located on the web site of the Registrar’s office) to allow parents or other parties to see/discuss their academic information, then it may be requested by a parent.
-Information may not be given out over the phone because there is no way to identify the person on the other end of the line.
+If a student has completed the electronic FERPA Release form via Banner Web, to allow parents or other parties to see/discuss their academic information, then it may be requested by a parent.
+Information will not be provided over the phone, because there is no way to identify the person on the phone.
 This type of information may be sent through the US mail to the permanent address of the parent.

-The easiest way for a parent to receive this information is directly from their child through their child’s my.norwich web account.
+The easiest way for a parent to receive this information is directly from their student through the student’s my.norwich Banner Web account.

-How may credits from another institution or national testing service be transferred into Norwich to meet my degree requirements?
+How may credits from another institution or national testing service may be transferred to Norwich to meet degree requirements?

-The process begins by submitting your official transcript to the Registrar’s Office, which may arrive there through the Admissions Office.
-Once your transcript(s) are received, an evaluation of your previous coursework may involve other academic departments, depending on your particular situation.
+A maximum of 60 credits, a combination of tests (CLEP, AP, etc.) and transfer credits.
+The process begins by submitting an official transcript (from the transfer institution) to the Registrar’s Office.
+Once the transcript(s) are received, an evaluation of the previous coursework may involve other academic departments, depending on the transfer institution.

 Types of Transfer Credit

 For practical purposes, there are four types of transfer credit of interest in the transfer process: